networknt/light-doc/content/en/tutorial/rest/swagger/ms-chain/httpchain.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

-Now these APIs are working if you start them and they will output the mock responses generated based on the API specifications.
+Now that these APIs are working if you start them, they will output the mock responses generated based on the API specifications.
 Let's take a look at the API handler itself and update it based on our business logic, you can call API A and subsequently all other APIs will be called in a chain.